 The Centering and Alignment Pattern

 Centering and alignment are fundamental design principles that bring order and visual harmony to an interface.
 Proper alignment transforms scattered elements into clear communication, providing structure and hierarchy to a layout.
 Centering content along a central axis creates a sense of balance and draws immediate attention to key UI elements.
 By aligning elements consistently, UIs become easier to scan and understand, reducing cognitive load on users.
-In short, a well-centered and aligned design appears more clear, balanced, and professional, which builds user trust and focus.
+In short, a well-centered and aligned design appears clearer, more balanced, and more professional, which builds user trust and focus.

 How the pattern works